michaelglenister/MODE-TASK/docs/source/nma_use.rst

 Coarse grain
 -------------------------------

-Takes a protomer structure and coarse grains to select a set amount of CB atoms **Command:** ::
+Takes a protein structure or biological assembly and coarse grains to select a set amount of CB atoms **Command:** ::

 	coarseGrain.py <options> --pdbFile <pdb file>